 *The 11th day can be skipped and the sunrise can be done on the previous day if you catch the morning train from Banyuwangi (Ijen base) to Probolinggo instead of the afternoon one.
 It requires less sleeping time, but it’s doable.

-What to pack for Indonesia trip
+What to pack for the Indonesia trip

-- Hat or a scarf for the sun protection – you don’t want to get headaches from too much sun.
+- Hat or a scarf for sun protection – you don’t want to get headaches from too much sun.
 Check prices and models here.

 - Hiking shoes for volcanoes– Merrell has good hiking shoes.
 Check the price and models here.

 - Reusable water bottle or Filter bottle– save plastic and fill in the small reusable bottle from bigger water bottles.
 I often use insulated bottles like this one to keep the drink hot or cold for a long time.
-If you don’t have access to refilling water, then you can use a water bottle with the filter like LifeStraw to have clean water on the go.
-Check price here.
+If you don’t have access to refilling water, then you can use a water bottle with a filter like LifeStraw to have clean water on the go.
+Check the price here.